yunaranyancat/hack-5G-ke-tu/README.md

 # hack 5G ke tu?
-"hack 5g ke tu?" is an initiative to gather list of resources collected all over the internet in the pursuit of hacking 5G network
+"hack 5g ke tu?" is an initiative to gather and create list of resources collected all over the internet in the pursuit of hacking 5G network

+---

+## Useful References

 __OpenRAN__
 - [MCH conference talk by Karsten Nohl](https://www.youtube.com/watch?v=LRQsFTmWa2w&ab_channel=MCH2022)